 Parameter Store cost optimization (reduce API calls safely)

-1) Cache parameters (the biggest lever)
+1) Cache parameters (the biggest lever when requests dominate)

 • Fetch parameters once per process startup and cache in memory.